DOI10.47051/RICT3003

 Figure 2: Distribution of Bothrocophias hyoprora in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Bothrocophias, which is derived from the Greek words bothros (meaning “pit”) and kophias (meaning “snake”), refers to the heat-sensing pits between the eyes and nostrils.3 The specific epithet hyoprora, which is derived from the Greek words hyos (meaning “hog”) and prora (meaning “snout”), refers to the prominent upturned snout.3
+Etymology: The name Bothrocophias is derived from the Greek words bothros (=pit) and kophias (=snake), referring to the heat-sensing loreal pits.3 The specific epithet hyoprora is derived from the Greek words hyos (=hog) and prora (=snout), referring to the prominent upturned snout.3

-See it in the wild: Amazonian Toad-headed Pitvipers can be located with ~1–3% certainty in forested areas throughout the species distribution in Ecuador.
-Some of the best localities to find vipers of this species are Yasuní Scientific Station, Shiripuno Lodge, Jatun Sacha Biological Reserve, and Tiputini Biodiversity Station.
-These vipers are most easily located by scanning the leaf-litter along trails in primary forest at night.
+Where to observe: Amazonian Toad-headed Pitvipers are located at a rate of about once every few months in forested areas throughout their distribution in Ecuador.
+Some of the best localities to find vipers of this species include the Yasuní Scientific Station, the Jatun Sacha Biological Reserve, and the Tiputini Biodiversity Station.
+These vipers are typically located by scanning the leaf-litter along trails in primary forest at night.

 Special thanks to Maurice Fakkert for symbolically adopting the Amazonian Toadhead and helping bring the Reptiles of Ecuador book project to life.